Auditing Courses

 Senior Citizen Audit

-Any person who is at least 65 years old may audit applicable courses offered at the College tuition-free as defined in 1E SBCCC 1000.2.
+Any person at least 65 years old may audit applicable courses offered at the College tuition-free as defined in 1E SBCCC 1000.2.
 A student shall be allowed to audit a course under the section only on a space-available basis.
 The individual must be at least 65 years old as of the first day of the applicable course section and must provide proof through a driver’s license, State identification card, or another government-issued document.